DC-development/Twig-Compass-Standalone/README.md

 ###Dummy building environment for compass/twig

-You'll need composer to install twig. in this Branch youll also need foundation
+You'll need composer to install twig. in this Branch youll also need bower.
 Also suggest compass for the css-demo provided - you can of course use everything else though.

 after cloning run